-Museums Sheffield

-The Council has given a guarantee to Museums Sheffield to underwrite their overdraft at the bank to the value of £250k.
-Furthermore, if Museums Sheffield validly served a determination notice, the Council would have to pick up all of its assets and liabilities.
+Museums Sheffield has merged with Sheffield Industrial Museums Trust to become Sheffield Museums Trust.
+In the event of a service determination notice the Council would have to pick up all of its assets and liabilities.

 Academies

 Before a school converts to an academy, its board of governors signs a Commercial Transfer Agreement with the Council.
 This agreement is intended to ensure that all information on the staff, assets and contracts that are transferring to the academy are recorded and transferred to the academy trust so that the appropriate arrangements for payment of salaries, pension contributions, etc can be made.
 In relation to certain recent academy conversions, the Council agrees to consider in good faith reasonable requests on an individual basis to indemnify the relevant academies against losses reasonably incurred in connection with various employment claims.
 At this stage, there is no indication that the Council is exposed to a specific liability.